Stollery Children's Hospital: Services

-The Stollery was the first hospital in Western Canada to have the ECMO device, a pediatric thrombosis program, replace a valve in a child's heart without having to undergo surgery and perform pediatric surgery to do an intestinal transplant.
-The Stollery was the first hospital in Canada to perform open heart surgery and deliver a baby at the same time, and the first to perform the first pediatric auto-islet transplant.
+The Stollery was the first hospital in Western Canada to have the ECMO device, a paediatric thrombosis program, replace a valve in a child's heart without having to undergo surgery and perform paediatric surgery to do an intestinal transplant.
+The Stollery was the first hospital in Canada to perform open heart surgery and deliver a baby at the same time, and the first to perform the first paediatric auto-islet transplant.
 It is the site of Canada's Pediatric Centre for Weight and Health.
 It is also a major North American referral centre for the ventricular assist device known as the Berlin Heart.

 The board is made up of a president and CEO, Mike House; chair, Marshall Sadd; vice-chair, Richard Kirby; fifteen members of the board of trustees, including Ray Muzyka, an investor, entrepreneur, physician and co-founder of BioWare; and four ex-officio members.

 Fundraising

 The Stollery is a member of the Children's Miracle Network Hospitals, an international nonprofit organization that raises funds for children's hospitals, medical research and community awareness of children's health issues.
 They also raise money by holding community and foundation events along with suggested donation ideas.

 Some notable fundraising includes the village of Waskatenau with their softball marathons.
 In 2012, Curtis Hargrove of Cold Lake, Alberta started a run across Canada from Newfoundland to British Columbia with the goal of raising $1 million for the hospital.
 CFMG-FM, 1049 Virgin Radio, has broadcast live from the hospital.
 Daryl Katz of Katz Group of Companies and owner of the Edmonton Oilers has made substantial donations to the hospital.
 The Hair Massacure, a mass head shaving, is an annual event that raises money for charity, including the Stollery.
 EvelineCharles Salons and Spas, owned and operated by Eveline Charles, is a supporter of the Stollery, as is Ronald McDonald House Charities Canada.
 Singer Samantha King has performed benefit concerts for the Michael Cuccione Children's Health Foundation which raises funds for the Stollery.
+Between 2003 and 2016, Stollery patient Braden Mole fundraised $1 million for the Stollery by hosting annual barbecues and silent auctions in his hometown of Edson, Alberta.